Mau Mau (band)

 Mau Mau is an Italian band from Turin, formed in 1990 by Luca Morino (vocals and guitar), Fabio Barovero (accordion) and Tatè Nsongan (Djembe).
-Born from the ashes of the underground cult group Loschi Dezi, the band draws its influences from world music, especially Mediterranean, African, Arabic and Latin traditions.
+With roots in the underground cult group Loschi Dezi, the band draws its influences from world music, especially Mediterranean, African, Arabic and Latin traditions.
 They mainly sing in native Piedmontese.
 The band's name has a double meaning: it references the Kenyan Mau Mau uprising against British colonial rule, and in Piedmontese, Mau Mau designates "people who come from afar".

 Biography

 The band released their first EP, Soma la macia (We are the scrub) in 1992.
 Sung in Piedmontese, the EP attracted the attention of Peter Gabriel, who invited them to record their first proper album at his Real World Studios.
 The result was Sauta Rabel (Let's Jump, Let's Make Such a Row), which won the Club Tenco (IT) Award for best debut album.
 It was followed by an International tour that included appearances at the Palestine International Dance & Music Festival and the International Festival of Babylon in Iraq.

 In 1994, Mau Mau returned to Real World Studios in Wiltshire to record their second album, Bàss paradis (Low Paradise).
 The lead single from the album, "La Ola", received significant radio airplay.
 The album was dedicated to people who suffered under colonialism, and was released on the European market, as well as in Japan, and was followed by a 100-dates tour.

 Mau Mau's third album, Viva Mamanera, was released in 1996.
 It was recorded with Eric Sarafin in Los Angeles, Paris (including a few field recordings in the Paris Metro) and Turin.
 The album includes more electronic sounds than earlier releases, and was successful in Italy and in France.
 In the summer of 1996 the band performed in front of over seventy thousand people when they opened for Paolo Conte at the Paleo Festival in Nyon.